virtual-imaging-platform/VIP-python-client/README.md

     - The dictionary can contain any object that can be converted to strings, or lists of such objects.
     - Parameters with a *list of values* launch [*parallel jobs*][parallelize] on VIP.

-3 optional arguments can be provided to personalize the user experience:
+3 optional inputs can be provided depending on user needs:

 4. `session_name` (*str*, **recommended**) A name to identify this session and the corresponding outputs.
     - *Default value: 'VipSession-[date]-[time]-[id]'*